Can freshmen apply to this program?

 School starts before the summer course ends.
 Can I attend only part of the Institute?

 The student presentations given during the final week of the summer are an important and integral part of the Institute.
-All participants are expected to be in residence for the full duration of the program (June 10 – August 11, 2018).
-However, special dispensation can be given in some extenuating circumstances.
+All participants are expected to be in residence for the full duration of the program (June – August 2023).
+However, special dispensation can be given in some extenuating circumstances, please inquire if you anticipate a conflict with your homebase situation.

 I am planning on attending medical school; should I apply to this program?